"I'm going the safe route," 16-year-old Hemant Keny said. "I'm expecting to get rejected."

 Juniors, even sophomores, can enjoy their winter break, but for seniors there are essays to write and interviews to sweat through, as well as nails to be bitten and sleep to be lost.
 By Jan.
 1, the deadline for the Ivy League schools, it will be all over but the worst part--waiting for April 15, when most colleges send out their letters of acceptance and rejection.

-"There's a lot of tension at the school right now," said Vanna R. Cairns, director of college counseling at private, all-boys Harvard School.
-Counselors urged the current seniors and their parents to start thinking about college when the students were sophomores.
+"There's a lot of tension at the school right now," said Vanna R. Cairns, director of college counseling at private, all-boys Harvard School, which draws many of its students from the Westside.
+Counselors urged the current seniors and their parents to start thinking about college three years ago, when they were sophomores.
 But the big push began this fall when Cairns advised the incoming seniors that they were all taking a course that did not appear on their class schedules, College 101, a course that is no less real for being fictive.

 The first assignment in College 101, wherever seniors take it, is to determine where to apply.